 - i.
-Data provided by Examination Management Services, Inc. (EMSI) Q4 2015 Data Set - ii.
+Data provided by Examination Management Services, Inc. (EMSI) Q4 2018 Data Set - ii.
 Current industry overview data provided by the Georgia Department of Economic Development - iii.
 Georgia Area Labor Profile for 2015 Region 5

 The information was used to identify the percentages of persons in Region 5 employed in each job sector.
 The following three sectors were chosen for sector development.
 These areas represent almost 40 percent of all of the regional sector areas and should provide the most impact for the region.
+At the point of the sector selection, the following data was used to determine the initial sector

-- 1. Manufacturing: 25,159 persons employed or 13.3% of total employment - 2.
+- Manufacturing: 25,820 persons employed or 13.3% of total employment - 2.
 Transportation: 24,684 persons employed or 13.0% of total employment - 3.
-Health Care: 19,795 persons employed or 10.4% of total employment d.
-Provide a completed outline of the sector strategy for the previously identified sector that includes the following details:
+Health Care: 24, 132 persons employed or 10.4% of total employment

-Manufacturing has been identified as the initial sector to be addressed by the LWDA in consultation with the above entities.
+Manufacturing was identified as the initial and subsequent sector to be addressed by the LWDA in consultation with the above entities.